brandilondagin364/notes/README.md

 # 2023-11-25
 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you can become a valuable asset to any team and adapt to the ever-changing world of technology.
 Remember to focus on solving real-world problems and always keep the user in mind when designing and developing software.

+# 2023-11-26
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for user behavior.
+It also emphasizes the need for continuous learning and improvement in the field of programming, as new technologies and user needs continue to evolve.